zio/zio/docs/usecases/testing.md

 In **ZIO Test**, all tests are immutable values and tests are tightly integrated with ZIO, so testing effectual programs is as natural as testing pure ones.
 In the example above, our test involved the effect of printing to the console but we didn't have to do anything differently in our test because of this other than use `testM` instead of `test`.

-**Mocking**
+**Test Environment**

-The library also includes built-in mock versions of all the standard ZIO environmental effects (`Clock`, `Console`, `System`, and `Random`), so when we tested our program above the `helloWorld` method didn't actually print a String to the console but instead wrote the String to a buffer that could access for testing purposes.
+The library also includes built-in test versions of all the standard ZIO environmental effects (`Clock`, `Console`, `System`, and `Random`), so when we tested our program above the `helloWorld` method didn't actually print a String to the console but instead wrote the String to a buffer that could access for testing purposes.
 If you ever do need to access the "live" environment just use the `live` method in the `mock` package or specify the live environment in your type signature like `Live[Console]`.

 **Property Based Testing**